infantiablue/techika/src/blog/posts/object-hasown-vs-hasownproperty-vs-in.md

 - **Polyfill** — 3 lines, spec-compliant, drop it in and forget it.

 Pick one, be consistent, and stop bikeshedding in PR reviews.

----

-## P/S

-As with the [isNaN article](/posts/isNaN-vs-Number_isNaN), this one will probably attract a [Reddit thread](https://www.reddit.com/r/javascript/comments/) debating the polyfill's `Object(object)` coercion vs. strict `null` checks.
-The spec says throw on `null`/`undefined` — the polyfill matches that.
-If your codebase passes `null` to property checks, fix the call sites, not the polyfill.